 In-depth coverage of selected problems and topics of current interest.
 Course consists of class discussion and special projects.
 Topics vary each semester depending on instructor and current issues.

-Offered by Department of Biology College of Natural and Social Sciences
+Offered by Department of Biology College of Natural and Social Sciences BIOL Courses

-BIOL Courses

-BIOL 800P - Microbiology 4 hours An introduction to bacteria and other microorganisms; laboratory technique stressed.
+BIOL 800P - Microbiology4 hours An introduction to bacteria and other microorganisms; laboratory technique stressed.
+Three hours of laboratory each week.
+Offered on-campus Spring only.